Functional-Bits/.github/profile/README.md

 # Functional Bits
 [Functional Bits](https://functionalbits.io) is a site dedicated to making you a better developer!

-## Content
-* Tech Blogs
-* Automated Newsletter
-* Courses